 NHMRC values the lived experiences of consumers and community organisations, and the contributions they can make to health and medical research.
 Consumer and community involvement in health and medical research is a strategic priority within the NHMRC Corporate Plan 2022-23.

-The Community Research Priorities Portal (the Portal) allows community and professional groups to submit research topics that may warrant a dedicated funding call, in the form of a Targeted Call for Research (TCR).
+The Community Research Priorities Portal (the Portal) allows consumers, community and professional groups to submit research topics that may warrant a dedicated funding call (grant opportunity), in the form of a Targeted Call for Research (TCR).

-A TCR is a one-time request for grant applications, designed to stimulate research or build research capacity in a particular area of health and medical science, to the benefit of Australians.
-Further information on the TCR scheme is available on the NHMRC Website.
+A TCR is a one-time request for grant applications, designed to stimulate research or build research capacity in a particular area of health and medical science.

 Making a submission

 Consumers, community and professional groups are welcome to make submissions at any point throughout the year.
 Submissions are reviewed once a year following the end of each annual cycle.
 The current cycle runs from 5 February 2022 to 5pm, 30 June 2023.

 Please note - Research proposals developed or driven by academic researchers and research institutions cannot be considered through the Portal process, and should instead be submitted through other mechanisms – for example, in partnership with an NHMRC Administering Institution to one of NHMRC’s investigator-initiated grant opportunities which include the Investigator Grants, Ideas Grants, Synergy Grants, Clinical Trials and Cohort Studies, Centres of Research Excellence, Development Grants and Partnership Projects schemes.

 Submissions from consumer, community and professional groups can be made via the Portal using a secure online form: